Maycon1993/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 ## Import drivers for Surface devices

-Import the following folders as appropriate for your Surface device.
-You will need to import these drivers into Windows PE if you need to use the keyboard or trackpad during early parts of your OS deployment.
+Import the folders listed for your Surface device.
+You will need to import these drivers into Windows PE, if you need to use the keyboard or trackpad during early parts of your OS deployment.

 ### Surface Pro 11 - Intel